speakup/vagrant-centos/README.md

 Want a CentOS base box for Vagrant?
 Don't want a not-so-fresh feeling about downloading an untrusted one?

+## Prepare your VirtualBox environment

+Before attempting to create your new Vagrant base box, make sure you do the following

+- have VirtualBox installed
+- open VirtualBox, go to settings/preferences, choose 'Networking', and add at least one virtual (Host-only) network

+That network will be used in step (3) below, where network adapter's name is `vboxnet0` (relevant for `vagrant-centos` file you'll find in this repo).
+HOSTIP below will most probably be `192.168.56.1` as a default IP of the `vboxnet0`, still it might happen that VirtualBox assigns some other IP address range, so check it out with `ifconfig` in your host OS and pick up your host's computer's IP address for adapter `vboxnet0` there.

+_Note: Also, `vagrant-centos` file contains configuration for virtual SATA controller, which has 2 different syntaxes, based on the version of VirtualBox you're running.
+2 possible options are both in the file, one of them active, and the other commented-out.
+See the file and change the active option if your Vagrant base box installation will say it sees no HDD to install to._

+## Create your CentOS Vagrant base box

 Create your own minimal CentOS base box for Vagrant in a few simple steps:

 1. download a CentOS minimal ISO from your favorite mirror